Kassie Jordan is an associate in Ropes & Gray's litigation department.

 - Member of litigation team representing a limited liability company’s CEO and majority unit holder in complex commercial litigation and trial in the Delaware Court of Chancery relating to claims concerning contractual interpretation, fiduciary duties, and reformation of limited liability company agreement.

-- Assists in representation of clients including individuals, financial services institutions, and investment managers in connection with governmental investigations and enforcement.
+- Represents clients including individuals, financial services institutions, and investment managers in connection with governmental investigations and enforcement.

-- Assists with a wide variety of due diligence for private equity firms and other clients pursuing acquisitions, purchases, and investments, with a focus on international anti-corruption, anti-money laundering, and sanctions risk assessment.
+- Conducts a wide variety of due diligence for private equity firms and other clients pursuing acquisitions, purchases, and investments, with a focus on international anti-corruption, anti-money laundering, and sanctions risk assessment.

 - Representing pro bono a domestic violence survivor in uncontested divorce proceedings, successfully resolving a related lease dispute between the client and her landlord.